mbabynames search ✿

 Pandora Elizabeth

-The meaning of Pandora is "noble and strong"; Elizabeth is "pledged to God".
+The meaning of Pandora is "all gifted"; Elizabeth is "pledged to God".
 There is a natural balance between the two.
 Pandora is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Pandora ends with an open A sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Pandora Rose